deep-foundation/dev/readme.md

 npm i commander
 node configure-nginx.js --configurations "$DEEPCASE_HOST 3007" "$DEEPLINKS_HOST 3006" --certbot-email drakonard@gmail.com
 cd ..
+rm -rf nginx
 ```

+This command can be used to update the certificate once it expires (every 3 months).
+It may be a good idea to add it as `sh` script to cron.

 #### Configure deep (to support IP without SSL)